github/docs/content/code-security/dependabot/dependabot-alerts/browsing-security-vulnerabilities-in-the-github-advisory-database.md

 We carefully review each advisory for validity.
 Each {% data variables.product.company_short %}-reviewed advisory has a full description, and contains both ecosystem and package information.

 If you enable {% data variables.product.prodname_dependabot_alerts %} for your repositories, you are automatically notified when a new {% data variables.product.company_short %}-reviewed advisory affects packages you depend on.
-For more information, see "[About alerts for vulnerable dependencies](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies)."
+For more information, see "[About {% data variables.product.prodname_dependabot_alerts %}](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies)."

 ### About unreviewed advisories